Going the Extra Mile

 Cost covered: $49,500

-He was prescribed Keytruda, but due financial hardship, couldn’t afford the drug.
-I used Atlas Navigator to enroll him in a Merck program which turned out to be very challenging due to many factors.
-My patient was initially denied, program forms changed requiring resubmission and additional income information was essential to justify his need.
-Each time I called the patient with updates, he lost more hope.
+One patient advocate had a patient who was prescribed Keytruda but due to financial hardship, he couldn’t afford the drug.
+The patient advocate used Atlas to enroll him in a Merck program which turned out to be very challenging due to many factors.
+Initially, the patient was denied, and the enrollment forms had changed requiring resubmission with additional income information to justify his need.
+Each time our patient advocate called the patient with updates, he lost more hope.

-Three days before his scheduled infusion, we finalized the application, and the patient signed it digitally through Atlas.
-After another resubmission, I discovered a wet signature was now needed due to a new requirement.
-I escalated the case to a Merck supervisor who promised to push the application through if it was signed that day and then called the patient just after 4 p.m.
-He didn’t have a scanner, lived two hours from the infusion center and couldn’t sign and fax the application from there to meet our deadline.
+Three days before his scheduled infusion, the patient’s application was finalized, and the patient signed it digitally through Atlas.
+After another resubmission, our patient advocate discovered a wet signature was needed due to another new requirement.
+He escalated the case to a Merck supervisor who promised to push the application through if it was signed that day and then called the patient that afternoon.
+The patient didn’t have a scanner, lived two hours from the infusion center and couldn’t sign and fax the application from there to meet our deadline.

-We worked together to find a solution: I emailed him the app, and the patient printed, signed and faxed me back from a local Staples store.
-Coordinating directly with the Merck supervisor, we secured approval and ordered the no-cost medication by 9 p.m. that night.
-When I shared the good news, the patient broke down and thanked me repeatedly for not giving up on him.
-His infusion went great, and he has hope to get better.
+However, they worked together to find a solution: our patient advocate emailed him the application, and the patient printed, signed and faxed it back from a local Staples store.
+By coordinating directly with the Merck supervisor, they quickly secured approval and ordered the no-cost medication by that evening.
+When our patient advocate shared the good news, the patient broke down crying and thanked him repeatedly for not giving up on him.